Estimated reading time: 10 minutes

 Remember, you are not alone—many people have successfully escaped abusive relationships and gone on to rebuild their lives.

-By prioritizing your safety, establishing boundaries, and seeking support, you can overcome the grip of a dark triad individual and move toward healing and empowerment.
+By prioritising your safety, establishing boundaries, and seeking support, you can overcome the grip of a dark triad individual and move toward healing and empowerment.

 For support and advice see the folowing links: